Bestselling 4X Author Worthy Stokes is the founder of The HeartMind®Process.

 Worthy's second meditation book, The Mindfulness Journal: Artistic Prompts to Relax, Release, and Explore the Wisdom of You, became a #1 bestseller on Amazon for three weeks running, within the first two days of its release; it includes an adaptive guide for individuals living with disability, chronic illness, or immobilizing challenges that are ignored by the multi-trillion dollar mindfulness industry.

 Her skillful way of explaining consciousness has been referred to as "formidable" by her peers, and she has been repeatedly called "ahead of her time" by psychologists who recognize her sophisticated understanding of the liminal space where soma and soul connect.

-In her personal life, she has healed with support from neuroscientists, mindfulness experts, therapists, artists, corporate shamans, sound healers, psychologists, somatic experts, and wayshowers who believe in the body's capacity to heal.
-She began practicing Dzogchen in 2008 with Tenzin Wangyal Rinpoche.
+In her personal life Worthy has healed with generous support and skillful guidance from neuroscientists, mindfulness experts, equine therapists, EMDR therapists, artists, shamans, sound healers, psychologists, somatic experts, and wayshowers who believe in the body's capacity to heal.

 Worthy's 6 years of Dzogchen practice, study and retreat with Geshe Tenzin Wangyal Rinpoche (prior to her accident) directly inspired her passion for emergent neuroscience and contemplative presence.
 Dzogchen, considered by many to be the most advanced meditation practice there is, points to the true nature of the consciousness of our minds.
 An accomplished scholar and author, Tenzin Wangyal Rinpoche is the foremost Dzogchen teacher of the West.